cardinalblue/figma-asset-downloader/README.md

 - `[componentNames...]`: Names of components to download (e.g., icon/home, img/banner)
 - `-a, --all`: Download all components from the Figma file
 - `-f, --find-duplicate`: Find and list all duplicate components in the Figma file
+- `-s, --section <section>`: Download components from a specific section in the Figma file
 - `-V, --version`: Output the version number
 - `-h, --help`: Display help for command